-When she's not changing the world, she enjoys creating food, making pretty wall things and yelling at talking-together-thinking-boxes language and its try at thinking-box information saving.
+When she’s not changing the world, she enjoys creating food, making pretty wall things, and seeing just how well thinking boxes can work with picture-words.

 Back in the days of the Cold War, American secret service personnel has to be very careful about how they approached and contacted one another in public, the codename normally chosen was “Joe” being a very All-American name by which one could identify with any covert agent by saying “Hi Joe”.
 Obviously this alone isn’t enough to ensure the other person isn’t just called Joe so the typical response would be “Hi Glasnt”.

 The origin of glasnt has been broadly discussed, some people think it’s short hand for “glad the country hasn’t been attacked” or derived from the acronym “Generally low activity seriousness, no threats”.
 At any rate, the phrase became something of a meme amongst former secret service/intelligence members as the codeword fell out of use but was held onto for nostalgia’s sake.